-Under the direction of the Head Equipment Manager, Olympic Sports, the position is responsible for the management and oversight of the equipment operation for 15 men’s and women’s sports competing as members of NCAA DI-FBS and the Mountain West Conference.
+Under the direction of the Colorado State University Head Equipment Manager, Olympic Sports, this position is responsible for the management and oversight of the equipment operation for 15 men’s and women’s sports competing as members of NCAA DI-FBS and the Mountain West Conference.

 The Colorado State University Department of Athletics sponsors 16 men’s and women’s intercollegiate sports and competes as a member of the NCAA Division I-FBS and the Mountain West Conference.
 The University is located in Fort Collins, Colorado, 65 miles north of Denver.
 More information on the University and its intercollegiate athletics program can be found at www.csurams.com and www.colostate.edu.

 Colorado State University also has 4,600 acres for research centers, Cooperative Extension offices, and Colorado State Forest Service stations.

 Fort Collins is an award-winning city located on the Front Range of the Rocky Mountains with the foothills and 14,000-foot peaks visible to residents.
 Easy access to hiking, skiing, rafting and other outdoor sports is a great advantage to CSU students, faculty and staff.

 CSU is one of the state’s most important economic growth engines and a cornerstone of Colorado’s economic future.

 You can see Colorado State University’s influence in every corner of the globe.
 Whether it’s life-bringing irrigation systems in Egypt, high-yield wheat varieties in Europe, climate-change research in Antarctic...a, or our transnational research that’s helping cure cancer in animals and humans, CSU’s discoveries are making the world a better place.